 What is female infertility?

-As a woman ages, the number and quality of her eggs in the ovaries decrease.
-This reduction in number and quality of the eggs is called ‘decreased ovarian reserve’.
-This is becoming more of an issue in infertility as women delay childbirth at older ages.
-There are many reproductive consequences, including the increased risk of:
+As a woman ages, the number and quality (as determined by proportion of eggs with normal chromosomes) of her eggs in the ovaries decrease.
+A normal number of chromosomes is called euploidy and abnormal number aneuploidy.
+This reduction in number and quality of the eggs is called ‘decreased ovarian reserve’ (DOR).
+This is more of an issue in infertility when women delay childbirth until their late 30s or 40s.
+There are many reproductive consequences, including increased risk of:

 - maternal and fetal complications in pregnancy